aosp-riscv/working-group/README.md

 - 2021-01-xx Due to [open-source work](https://github.com/T-head-Semi/aosp-riscv) from T-Head(alibaba), we (PLCT lab) stopped the AOSP porting work in early 2021.
 All code repositories (except working-group) under the original <https://github.com/aosp-riscv> and <https://gitee.com/aosp-riscv> are backed up to [Gitee's aosp-riscv-bionic-porting](https://gitee.com/aosp-riscv-bionic-porting).

+- 2021-10-27 Restart the AOSP migration work of PLCT lab.
+The new goal is to migrate AOSP 12 to RV64.

 ## About Us

 The initial members of this project are from the [PLCT lab](https://github.com/isrc-cas/).